-We meet our monetary stability objective through the Monetary Policy Committee’s decisions on the interest rate we pay on reserves – Bank Rate.
+The Monetary Policy Committee meets its monetary stability objective by setting Bank Rate.
+This is the interest rate we apply to reserves.
 Bank Rate influences the interest rates charged and paid across the wider UK economy.
 We can also use central bank money to purchase assets and offer term lending.

 Central bank money in the form of reserves also helps us meet our financial stability objective, by allowing us to provide the highest quality liquidity to the financial system, in good times and in bad.
 This liquidity helps firms to settle transactions in a timely manner, as well as self-insure against unexpected liquidity demands.

 This online guide explains in more detail how and why we operate in markets, and how our operations work in practice.
 In part one, we explain our objectives and how we achieve them.
 In part two we outline the facilities that are available to firms, and how they can be accessed.

 We hope that this guide is an aid to understanding and using our facilities.
 It continues the Bank’s long-standing practice of providing a high level of transparency around our market operations.

 This website replaces our previous guide (known as the ‘Red Book’) with a more modular online approach.
 It also consolidates the Bank’s historic toolkit with more recent innovations, including the asset purchase programme, our term funding schemes, and funding facilities in non-sterling currencies.

 Other facilities not included in this guide

 Some of the Bank’s facilities fall outside the scope of this guide.
 In particular, it does not cover: